-- •all staff are trained. - •that all customers are supervised when on gambling premises - •they have procedures for identifying customers who are at risk of gambling related harm. - 8.24 The Council will expect all operators to have policies and procedures in place as required by the LCCP codes on social responsibility to cover all aspects of the code, in particular staff training records and self-exclusion records. - 8.25 Further provisions with regard to self-exclusion and marketing are included in the social responsibility code.
+- 8.26 The Council will expect all operators to have policies and procedures in place as required by the LCCP codes on social responsibility to cover all aspects of the code, in particular staff training records and self-exclusion records. - 8.27 Further provisions with regard to self-exclusion and marketing are included in the social responsibility code.
 The council will take all conditions and codes into account when considering applications or performing enforcement activities.
-See Part 4 of this policy statement for further details and on the council's requirements in relation to the LCCP. - 8.26 As regards the term "vulnerable persons" it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
-This licensing authority will consider this licensing objective on a case by case basis.
-Should a practical definition prove possible in future then this policy statement will be updated with it, by way of a revision. - 8.27 Conditions Any conditions attached to licenses will be proportionate and will be:
+See Part 4 of this policy statement for further details and on the council's requirements in relation to the LCCP, however with regards to self-exclusion schemes it is expected that: - All premises operate a voluntary exclusion scheme which allows customers to be voluntarily excluded from premises for an agreed period, supported by a written agreement. - The premises take responsibility for ensuring the person who requests voluntary exclusion is not readmitted during the agreed period unless a counselling session has first been held and re-admittance agreed. - Self-exclusion schemes are now required to operate on a multi-operator basis, meaning that an individual who self-excludes from one operator should be able to self-exclude from all operators offering the same type of gambling in the same locality.
+Trade bodies for different sectors of the gambling industry have led on the development of multi-operator self-exclusion arrangements for each sector. - 8.28 As regards the term "vulnerable persons" it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
+Based on the evidence available Tameside also considers the following people to be vulnerable: - Those with an inclination to gamble more than they want to or beyond their means - Those who are dependent for a source of income on somebody who gambles more than they want to or beyond their means - Those who are employed by gambling operators and have regular contact with gambling - Those aged 16-24 - Those who live in deprived areas - Homeless people - Unemployed people - People with substance abuse/misuse issues - Those in poor mental health. - Habitual players of gaming machines.